-Company's operations include income producing assets and revenue from sale of developed real estate.
+Company's operations include income producing assets and revenue from the sale of developed real estate.
 As such, Management believes Adjusted EBITDA (as defined below) is a useful supplemental measure of its operating performance for investors and debt holders.

 EBITDA is defined as Earnings Before Interest, Taxes, Depreciation, and Amortization.
-The Company calculates its Adjusted EBITDA by applying additional adjustments, as follows:
+The Company calculates its Adjusted EBITDA by taking the following calculation: